DexterTaha/WRO-FE-2025-Mindcraft/src ( source code )/README.md

-# 🤖 WRO Future Engineers 2025 – Open Challenge
+# 🤖 WRO Future Engineers 2025
 ### **Mindcraft Team – Autonomous Robot Source Code**

 Welcome to the `src/` directory of our **Open Challenge 2025** robot codebase!